Boosterism

 Boosterism is the act of promoting ("boosting") a town, city, or organization, with the goal of improving public perception of it.
+Particularly in a geographic context, boosterism is meant to encourage outsiders to invest or settle in the area.
 Boosting can be as simple as talking up the entity at a party or as elaborate as establishing a visitors' bureau.

 History

+Greenland is claimed to owe its name to an act of boosterism.
+The Saga of Erik the Red states that Erik the Red named the island "Greenland" because "men will desire much the more to go there if the land has a good name."

 During the expansion of the American and Canadian West, boosterism became epidemic as the leaders and owners of small towns made extravagant predictions for their settlement, in the hope of attracting more residents and, not coincidentally, inflating the prices of local real estate.
 During the nineteenth century, competition for economic success among newly founded cities led to overflow of booster literature that listed the visible signs of growth, cited statistics on population and trade and looked to local geography for town success reasons.

 The 1871 humorous speech The Untold Delights of Duluth, delivered by Democratic U.S. Representative J. Proctor Knott, lampooned boosterism.
 Boosterism is also a major theme of two novels by Sinclair Lewis—Main Street (published 1920) and Babbitt (1922).
 As indicated by an editorial that Lewis wrote in 1908 entitled "The Needful Knocker", boosting was the opposite of knocking.
 The editorial explained:

 The short story "Jeeves and the Hard-boiled Egg" (1917) by P.G.
 Wodehouse includes an encounter with a convention visiting from the fictional town of Birdsburg, Missouri who talk up their town: